Chapter 27 | The Smart Optimizer

 For each position / orientation constraint object created for a given parent, Virtual CRASH evaluates all time-steps for each optimization iteration.
 It identifies the time-step that yields the minimum distance to the constraint object.
 This process is repeated for all constraint objects in the scene.
 Virtual CRASH then computes the individual deviation terms for each enabled parameter for each constraint object.
 These are listed below:

-Position Deviation: For a given constraint object, the position deviation is computed using the x-y projected displacement vector between the constraint object and the parent object's position at the nearest time-step within the current optimization iteration.
-This deviation displacement vector is then normalized by the magnitude of the x-y projected displacement from the parent object’s initial position to the constraint object.
+• Position Deviation: For a given constraint object, the position deviation is computed using the x-y projected displacement vector between the constraint object and the parent object's position at the nearest interposition (time-step) within the current optimization iteration.
+This deviation displacement vector is then normalized by the magnitude of the x-y projected displacement from the parent object’s initial position to the parent object's position at the nearest time-step within the current optimization iteration.
 The magnitude of the normalized deviation vector is then squared and multiplied by the “position weight” input value (default 100%).
 If the user-defined “radius” tolerance is greater than zero, the deviation displacement magnitude is first reduced by the radius.
 If this difference is less than or equal to zero (i.e., the deviation lies within the tolerance circle), the position deviation for that constraint object is set to 0 for the optimization iteration.

-There are also constraints available through Auto-EES and EES objects.
+There are also constraints available through ees (impulse) objects.
 These will be discussed further below.

-All individual deviation terms are then averaged, and the square root of this average is returned and displayed in the “iteration deviation” output field in the “optimizer” menu.
+All individual deviation terms are combined using a weighted RMS, and the final result is returned and displayed in the “iteration deviation” output field in the “optimizer” menu.
 The minimum deviation over all iterations in the current population is shown in the “deviation” output field.

-Once at least one iteration returns a deviation below the user-specified maximum deviation, the optimizer will complete the remaining iterations for the current generation and then terminate.
-If no such iteration is found, the optimizer will continue running until it reaches the maximum number of generations or until the pause or stop buttons are pressed.
+Once at least one iteration returns a deviation below the user-specified maximum deviation, the Smart Optimizer will complete the remaining iterations for the current generation and then terminate.
+If no such iteration is found, the Smart Optimizer will continue running until it reaches the maximum number of generations or until the pause or stop buttons are pressed.

-Once the optimizer has finished, you can left-click on any enabled parameter in the left-side hierarchy to view its output distribution for the final generation.
+Once the Smart Optimizer has finished, you can left-click on any enabled parameter in the left-side hierarchy to view its output distribution for the final generation.
 The parameter values will be graphed as a function of iteration, sorted from least to greatest deviation.

 By left-clicking on any disabled parameter name in the hierarchy, the right-side graph will switch to display the iteration error for the final generation.
 As before, you can hover over the graph bars to view the ghosted vehicle representations relative to the constraint objects, or you can left-click on a bar to load its corresponding input data directly into the simulation.